lupyuen/pinephone-nuttx/README.md

 And turn it instantly into an __Emergency Phone__?

-_What NuttX Drivers would be need?_
+_What NuttX Drivers would we need?_

 We need a NuttX Driver for the PinePhone's __Quectel LTE Modem__.